-I first learned about the topic of food waste reduction two years ago.
+I first learned about the topic of food waste reduction several years ago.
 After doing some research, I was compelled to blog about it.
 As I said in one early post, “Rarely does one action present with so much potential to achieve more than one pressing objective at the same time.”

 Reducing food waste can help address hunger, reduce greenhouse gas while freeing up landfill space, and conserve water and other natural resources.